2015 North Carolina A&T Aggies football team: Alcorn State – Celebration Bowl

-Post season
+Postseason

 As the 2015 college football season neared the end, many organizations began to announce finalists and winners of various past-season awards.
 Aggie players and coaches appeared on many of these lists.
 Several players for the Aggies were honored with awards and accolades including Junior running back Tarik Cohen, Redshirt Sophomore Offensive Lineman Brandon Parker, and Sophomore punt returner Khris Gardin.

 Cohen was named MEAC Offensive player of the year for the second year in a row.
 He is the first Aggie football player since Connell Maynor to win back-to-back offensive player of the year awards.
 Cohen led the MEAC in rushing and recorded his third straight 1,000 yard season with 1,248 total yards.

 Parker was named MEAC Offensive Lineman of the year and is only the second Aggie in school history win the award, following Qasim Mitchell, who claimed the award in 2001.
 Parker did not allow a single sack from his left tackle position through 11 games and only had two penalties called against him this season while registering 4.32 pancake blocks per game.
 The offensive line accounted for 3,902 total offensive yards including 1,960 yards on the ground, making the Aggies the second-best rushing offense in the MEAC.

 Gardin received All-American honors from STATS FCS (first team), BOXTOROW, and the FCS Athletics Directors Association.
 Additionally, he was also named first-team All-MEAC as a return specialist.
 Gardin, who also holds the school record for punt returns in a season, set a new NCAA FCS records for punt return yards in both a single season and also average punt return yards per game, is the first first-team All-American punt returner for the Aggies since Curtis Deloatch in 2001.

 The following A&T players were also named to the All–MEAC First, Second, and Third Teams: